test-juno-sh/juno-website-test/_posts/2018-07-01-juno-v-1-2-appstore-release.markdown

 * [Check out Juno on Product Hunt](https://www.producthunt.com/posts/juno-767a5996-5c93-4d62-880d-14268d1093e5) and leave feedback: the more people hear about Juno the better.
 * [Share your feedback with us](mailto:feedback@juno.sh) if you think Juno lacks or needs to improve something.
 We are listening!

-Thank you once again, and we hope you are enjoying Juno so far!
+Thank you once again, and we hope you enjoy Juno so far!
 Stay tuned for more stuff coming later this year. 😉

 <a href="https://itunes.apple.com/app/juno-jupyter-notebook-client/id1315744137" target="blank">
 	<span style="display:block; height: 20px;"></span>